Superman Stays out of Gotham

 - In Angel season 5, the lack of help from Willow or any of the others who could've possibly helped with Fred's demon possession is explained by their refusal to cooperate with Angel due to his decision to work for the resident Big Bad, Wolfram & Hart no matter if his intentions are to subvert their assets into something good.

 - The opposite is in effect, too.
-Angel turns up again in the Series Finale of Buffy, ready to help fight the Big Bad, but Buffy immediately sends him away so he can prepare "a second front" in Los Angeles in case she dies.
+Angel turns up again in the Grand Finale of Buffy, ready to help fight the First Evil, but Buffy immediately sends him away so he can prepare "a second front" in Los Angeles in case she dies.